cdl-geneseo/geneseo-dictionary/G/Granola.md

 # Granola

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Granola

 Created by  Unknown User (crk4), last modified by  Unknown User (saf7) on Nov 19, 2012

 ''Noun'' Throwback to the 60's; &quot;His wardrobe is all tyedye - he is such a ''granola''.&quot; Results: 17.5% of those surveyed knew this word, and only 14.3% of the people that knew the word, learned the word at Geneseo.
 Conclusion: This word is not local to Geneseo, and its use is somewhat limited.
 Source: Dictionary of Geneseo English, Spring 1999 - Kocher Results: 16% of those surveyed knew this word in 2006, and of those who recognized this word 18% believed it to be specific to Geneseo.
 Conclusion: This word has limited use and is not specific to Geneseo.-C Adam43% of students surveyed knew this word, and 26% of these students had learned the word at Geneseo.(Klein, E-H, 2008)As of 2012, 3% of students surveyed know of this word, of which 0% believe it to be of local origin.(Fischer, G-M, 2012)